elight/fdd/slides.md

 !SLIDE top-left
 # Dependency injection
 }}} images/needle.jpg

 !SLIDE
 # "Law" of Demeter
 !NOTE

-* images/duck-rape.jpg

 !SLIDE
 # Demeter
 ## You can play with your friends
 ## You can play with your privates
-## You can't play with your friend's privates
+## You shouldn't play with your friend's privates

 !SLIDE
 # Style
 ```ruby
   def busy_method
     please_dont_write_longs_lines(of: code, that: go, on: and, on: and, on: and)